What Women Should Know About Topical Spironolactone

 Spironolactone is a diuretic, therefore the medication flushes out excess water.
 Reducing fluid retention within the body can result in weight loss.
 But this weight loss is not the same as healthy weight loss using diet and exercise and may not be sustainable.

-At Happy Head, topical spironolactone for women only is prescribed by a physician after a free consultation with purchase.
+At Happy Head, topical Spironolactone for women only is prescribed by a physician after a free consultation with purchase.
 The consultation consists of a short medical survey, and a physician will review your medical history.
 A Happy Head physician will collaborate with you to determine your eligibility and find the appropriate medication.

 The topical spironolactone dosage is as follows: